-DMV Players in the Women’s March Madness Tournament
+DMV Players in the Men's and Women’s March Madness Tournament

 The DMV is widely recognized for the concentration of Division 1 collegiate athletes it produces across all sports, especially basketball.
 This March Madness there are plenty of athletes from high schools in the area to watch for and support, including 3 cadets.